Promissory notes are a common instrument in the financial world, but do you know what they are? Here are the basics:

 - Something in writing from the debtor.

-- The writing must be signed by the debtor.
+- The debtor must sign the writing.
 “Signed by the debtor” includes methods other than original signatures, such as email signatures, symbols, and so forth, as long as the debtor had the intention of signing the writing (see Section 1-201(37) New York Uniform Commercial Code).

-- Even though a promissory note is considered a contract, it does not require the signature of the creditor in order to be enforceable.
+- Even though a promissory note is considered a contract, it does not require the creditor’s signature to be enforceable.

 How do you enforce a Promissory Note?

 The beauty of a promissory note is that you basically just need the piece of paper that constitutes the note.
-You don’t need any further evidence.
-The debtor cannot raise defenses based on the underlying transaction that was the reason for the note.
+In most cases, you don’t need any further evidence.

 In addition, the law gives you an expedited way to get a judgment on your promissory note.
-You would file a “notice of motion for summary judgment in lieu of complaint,” which gives you a much faster day in court than a regular complaint.
+Under Civil Practice Law and Rules Section 3213, you can file a “notice of motion for summary judgment in lieu of complaint,” which gives you a much faster day in court than a regular complaint.
 This motion would be accompanied by your affidavit and a copy of the note.
 This is a simple action that should not cost you an arm and a leg, even if you have to hire an attorney to do it for you.